Little Boy Boo

 Little Boy Boo is a 1954 Warner Bros.
 Looney Tunes animated short directed by Robert McKimson.
 The cartoon was released on June 5, 1954, and features Foghorn Leghorn, Miss Prissy and Egghead Jr.

 The cartoon was one of several in the Foghorn Leghorn series utilizing the theme of Foghorn attempting to woo the widowed Miss Prissy by babysitting her gifted son (Egghead, Jr.).
+The title is a play on the nursery rhyme "Little Boy Blue".

 Plot

 A newspaper story in the Barnyard News predicts a cold winter.
 To avoid freezing in his shack, Foghorn decides to woo Miss Prissy ("I need your love to keep me warm"), who lives in a warm, cozy cottage across the way.
 Miss Prissy is flattered by Foghorn's two-second courtship but tells him that, to prove his worthiness as her mate, he needs to show that he can be a worthy father to her bookish-looking son.

 The little boy – Egghead Jr., a chick similar in appearance to Tweety, dressed in a stocking cap and oversized glasses – would rather read about "Splitting the Fourth Dimension" than engage in typical little boy games.
 Foghorn immediately catches on to this and sets out to win his audition by showing Egghead Jr. how to play various sports games.

 Although he apparently has never participated in any of the below-listed events before, Egghead Jr. effortly masters them all, as depicted in the cartoon's gags: